 Category: Custom Tees For Groups, Label Rebels

-Label Rebel – Nat designed these custom shirts for herself and her group of friends who attended the EDC rave party.
+Label Rebel Nat designed these custom crop tops and custom shirts for herself and her group of friends who attended the EDC rave party.
 The EDC rave party, also known as Electric Daisy Carnival, is a Friday and Saturday celebration that usually takes place during the month of November.

 We were very happy with our order, thank you.
 We actually made these shirts to attend EDC in Orlando.
 Unfortunately, our friend passed away that weekend while we were up there.
 These shirts definitely serve as a memory.
 If you do post the group picture, would you be able to include the hashtag #smileforoscar?
 That’s what we’ve been using to keep his name alive.
 Sincerely, Nat

 Nat, we are so sorry for your loss. #smileforoscar

 Label Rebels – Muddy Mama’s

 1 January 2014

 It’s time to celebrate the New Year with some new gear!
 Customize apparel that will have you setting a new trend in 2014.